Intruder (1993 film): Analysis

 In once scene, Ángel and Ramiro are in Ramiro's consulting room.
 The drama is heightened by strong white light from the windows. Ángel tells him directly of his hatred for him, of the atrocious tortures he has imagined in the years of absence.
-Ramiro takes a step towards him and equally directly gives him his version of " the painful truth ", that Luisa made a mistake marrying Ángel and corrected it by marrying Ramiro.
+Ramiro takes a step towards him and equally directly gives him his version of "the painful truth", that Luisa made a mistake marrying Ángel and corrected it by marrying Ramiro.
 The white light on his face heightens his chilly candor.
 The reverse shot shows Ángel, now with tears and intensity on his face.
 The two men swap positions and Ángel's rage and desperation increases.
 Again, they are face to face, closer now than before.
 Violently Ángel grasps Ramiro by the arms and to the words "I still love her madly," kisses him ferociously first in both cheeks and then with ambiguous intensity and eyes closed, kisses him on the lips, underlying the pure vengeful intent.
 Ramiro is forced into being a momentary fantasy substitution for Luisa.
 There is another interpretation, that of a homoerotic undercurrent, from the intensity of the adolescent triangle.
-Ramiro's reaction is of a threat with his fits, "if you that again I'll punch you face in."
-The scene carries the classic violence of homosocial rivalry over into the arena of male rape, and yet it allows for a violent tenderness, not between Angel and Ramiro now, but between Ángel and what he has lost.
+Ramiro's reaction is of a threat with his fits, "if you that again I'll punch your face in."
+The scene carries the classic violence of homosocial rivalry over into the arena of male rape, and yet it allows for a violent tenderness, not between Ángel and Ramiro now, but between Ángel and what he has lost.

 Ángel makes a triumphant, vehement, and sensuality charged confession to Ramiro on the way from the clinic on the day of the news, that he has slept with Luisa again.
 Ramiro's reaction is a mixture of misplaced loyalty, emotional dysfunction, and self-interest, all conformed with the codes of male friendship.
 Acting as he does, Ramiro's attitude bring upon him and his family the tragedy of the double murder, because he understands neither his wife nor the situation.